cdsittampalam/documentation/docs/Partner API.md

 You can create a company by adding basic information in a POST request.
 The POST request returns the reference (`ref`) and `company_id`.
 Each request allows you to create one company.
 To help you enter data quicker, some of the values are already prepopulated in the Swagger UI.

-You can repeat the process to create multiple companies as trusted parties.
+You can repeat the process to create multiple companies as trusted parties, which form part of your trusted network on Qredo.

 In this example, a new company called John Doe Corp is entered in `name`.
 This is based in Brimingham, UK with the the `domain` of johndoe.co.uk.